aryaminus/saram/README.md

-# IOE-rerun
+# saram - Image/PDF OCR conversion
-Machine learning implementation to fetch IOE - questions and use OCR with image recognization to filter repeated questions
+Get OCR in txt form from an image or pdf extension supporting multiple files from directory using pytesseract